Below you’ll find a number of frequently asked questions I receive related to Android Enterprise.

 Is it possible to set a default configuration?

 Yes, however this only affects new devices added and not those already on the console.
+For existing devices, leverage either CSV or API to make bulk changes.

 Is it possible to bulk update devices?

-Yes, via the CSV template provided.
+Yes, via the CSV template provided, or the customer API

 Is it possible to change resellers?